 As I said, it was a dream job and I worked there for 12 years.

 Unfortunately, like so many other great initiatives, cuts in funding eventually found us and I was made redundant.

-We moved out of London to Hampshire.
-I became daddy day care and my wife commuted to work.
-Two more precious boys arrived….
+By this time, I was married with two young sons.
+We moved out of London to Hampshire to be closer to family.
+I took on the role of daddy day care and my wife commuted to work.
+Somehow, (don’t know how that happened!)
+Two more precious boys arrived (4 boys!) ….
 My artwork took a back burner.
 Our greatest creations took precedence.

 Professional Member of

 for Modern Mosaics